cyberixae/learn-typescript/src/chapter1.md

 interacting with the computer directly through use of magnets and electricity.
 However, since this tutorial is about programming we will limit ourselves to things that are doable through basic human interface devices.
 Thus, in the context of this book, we consider writing processor instructions in bits (or hexdecimal) to be the lowest level of programming.

-Instead of zeros
-and ones.
-Writing instructions for the processor as hex decimal numbers is the lowest level of programming
+A programmer working in this manner needs to know the machine language defined by the builders of the processor.
+Some x86 language for example.

 writing computer programs in various programming languages has now become the most direct form of human-computer interaction.